EMS in South Africa - The National Department of Health presents its ambulance service structure

-Our knowledge of EMS management around the world never stops.
-For our “EMS in the World” section, this time we focused on Africa and the activity which emergency services provide in the country.
-In particular, the following article is going to explain the activity of the National Department of Health of South Africa throughout the nation.
+We focused on Africa and the activity which emergency services provided in the country.
+In particular, the following article is going to explain the activity of the National Department of Health of South Africa ambulance service throughout the nation.
 The Head of Emergency Services for the government, Raveen Naidoo explains what they do every day to save lives.

-- How is EMS service structured in South Africa?
+How is ambulance service structured for the National Health Department South Africa?

-“EMS service is regulated by National Health Act and health service structure in South Africa is managed and implemented at provincial level.
-Our service is mainly provided by the government, but of course there are also private organizations which provide emergency services, especially in urban settings.”
+“EMS service is regulated by the National Health Act and health service structure in South Africa is managed and implemented at the provincial level.
+Our service is mainly provided by the government, but of course, there are also private organizations which provide emergency services, especially in urban settings.”

-“In south africa the EMS is provided by Health Government.
+“In South Africa the EMS is provided by Health Government.
 Fire services and Civil defence are provided by local government organizations localized in different areas.
-In some cases happens that ambulance service is combined with fire service and civil defence for the efficience but mainly these services are not combined.
+In some cases happens that ambulance service is combined with fire service and civil defence for the efficiency but mainly these services are not combined.
 Even if they all are services under government supervision, they are not combined among each other.”

-“We are very optimistic about that, because we are going to publish very defined emergency medical services regulations which will regulate all the provision of ambulance services.
-We are now going to be working on promotion of regulations which all regulate the emergency medical services providers so they will be standards for equipments, for vehicle designs, for provisions, they behave the organization etc. So this is an exciting development and it will include private services as well so every one will operate the same standards.”
+“We are very optimistic about that because we are going to publish very defined emergency medical services regulations which will regulate all the provision of ambulance services.
+We are now going to be working on the promotion of regulations which all regulate the emergency medical services providers so they will be standards for equipment, for vehicle designs, for provisions, they behave the organization etc. So this is an exciting development and it will include private services as well so everyone will operate the same standards.”